49.7 F

 Last summer, Youngkin signed Executive Order 33, directing his administration to implement cell phone-free policies amid rising concerns over children’s mental health and declining academic performance.

 Under the guidelines, which took effect on Jan.
-1, elementary, middle, and students are required to be phone-free during the entire school day, with middle and high schoolers permitted to use their phones only before or after school.
+1, elementary, middle, and high school students are required to be phone-free during the entire school day, with middle and high schoolers permitted to use their phones only before or after school.

 Local school divisions have the flexibility to tailor specific rules to their district’s needs.
 The policy also includes exemptions for students with disabilities and English Learner students with documented language barriers.